edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 A table is considered to have a balanced distribution if all segments have roughly the same number of rows.

 :::tip
-If you run this query on a replicated table, it fails because Cloudberry Database does not permit user queries to reference the system column `gp_segment_id` (or the system columns `ctid`, `cmin`, `cmax`, `xmin`, and `xmax`) in replicated tables.
+If you run this query on a replicated table, it fails because Apache Cloudberry does not permit user queries to reference the system column `gp_segment_id` (or the system columns `ctid`, `cmin`, `cmax`, `xmin`, and `xmax`) in replicated tables.
 Because every segment has all of the tables' rows, replicated tables are evenly distributed by definition.
 :::

 ### Check for query processing skew